 If you try this recipe, we would love to hear your feedback!
 Leave a comment, rate it, and tag @lowcarbsimplified on your photo of this recipe on Instagram or Facebook.
 We hope you enjoy this recipe as much as we do!

 High Protein Spinach Salmon Salad with Feta & Almonds

 - 1 tablespoon lemon juice for salmon

 - Salt and pepper to season for salmon and dressing

 - 2 tablespoons extra-virgin olive oil

 - ⅛ cup toasted slivered almonds

-- Bake Salmon: Preheat oven to 400 degrees.
-Line a rimmed baking sheet with parchment paper.
+- Bake Salmon: Preheat oven to 400 degrees F. Line a rimmed baking sheet with parchment paper with tinfoil.
 Place salmon on parchment paper and generously season with salt and pepper.
-Sprinkle one teaspoon lemon juice over the top.
-Bake for roughly 15 minutes, or until salmon reads 145 degrees on thermometer.
+Sprinkle one tablespoon lemon juice over the top.
+Bake for roughly 10 to 15 minutes, until salmon reads 145 degrees on thermometer.

-- Prepare salad and dressing: In a small bowl, whisk together olive oil, one teaspoon lemon juice, and salt and pepper (lightly season).
+- Prepare salad and dressing: In a small bowl, whisk together 2 tablespoons olive oil, two teaspoons lemon juice, and salt and pepper (lightly season).
 In a large serving bowl, combine spinach, feta, sliced red onions and almonds.